Blue CapNot just a trace element supplement

 - Then in 6 weeks, repeat the process.

-BLM’s best method of application is via the water supply using the stainless steel Beachport Liquid Minerals Dispenser in the water trough.
-It simply screws into the top of a 5, 10 or 20 ltr drum.
-(BLM Empty Dispenser Drums available if you need spare drums).
+BLM’s best method of application is via the water supply using the stainless steel BLM Dispenser in the water trough.
+The dispenser simply screws into the top of a 5, 10 or 20 ltr drum (BLM Empty Dispenser Drums available for purchase if required.)

 Note: Ensure at least half the drum contains product or a combination of BLM & water, to ensure flow rates are not affected.

-IMPORTANT: Under no circumstances can BLM products be mixed with other products in the water supply at the same time.
+IMPORTANT: Under no circumstances can Beachport Liquid Minerals products be mixed with other products in the water supply at the same time.
 This includes UREA.

 - Calculate the amount of product needed based on the number of stock being supplied by the tank.